simoncblyth/opticks/notes/issues/tds3ip_InwardsCubeCorners17699_at_7_wavelengths.rst

-with fine 1nm domain steps the match is better, but there zeros problems
+with fine 1nm domain steps the match is better, but there are zeros problems
 -------------------------------------------------------------------------------

 ::